 I have been working in the IT field for 25 years.
-Creating small business applications is my specialty.
-During my past projects, I have mastered steps they allow building successful application (well, in most cases 😊).
-If you are in the field longer, you probably heard saying “only some 20% of the IT projects deliver upon project promises”.
+Developing small business applications is my specialty.
+I have mastered steps that allow for successful application-building (well, in most cases 😉).
+If you are in the field longer, you probably heard the saying: “only some 20% of the IT projects deliver upon project promises”.

 My concept of developing software tries to identify uncertainties or gaps in expectations early and respond to them accordingly.

 Well, step 0.
-Winning bid does not mean much from the perspective of delivering product.
-It merely states there is a mutual intention to reach certain goal and we agreed upon certain (or rather somewhat uncertain) rules.
+Winning a bid does not mean much in delivering a successful product.
+It merely states there is a mutual intention to reach a particular goal, and we agreed upon certain (or rather somewhat uncertain) rules.

-The goal in this step is to dive into user expectations.
-The assessment of user skills is one of the important outcomes, with an objective to design solution which fits to customer's existing practices nicely.
+The goal of this step is to dive into user expectations.
+The assessment of user skills is one of the critical outcomes, intending to design a solution that fits the customer's existing practices nicely.

-Important part of this step is to educate user about pitfalls of custom software development process.
-We will most likely find several issues customer have not thought about yet.
-We will deal with those they are relevant to the software.
-For others, an alternative which does not need coding can be found (one example of such approach is exporting data to Excel for further handling).
+An essential part of this step is to educate the user about the pitfalls of a custom software development process.
+We will most likely find several issues customers have not thought about yet.
+We will deal with these relevant to the software.
+For others, an alternative that does not need coding can be found (one example of such an approach is exporting data to Excel for further handling).

 The outcome of this step is either: